esroleo/run-buddy/README.md

 # run-buddy
-"Hi All, this is a work in progress - CONSTRUCTION IN PROGRESS FOR run-buddy"
+"Hi RUN BUDDY team, web page is not fully ready.
+Please give it a try and let me know."